 The overriding objective of the DB Section is to ensure that sufficient assets are available to pay members' benefits as and when they fall due, taking account of the Employer Covenant (the Employers' legal obligations to pay contributions and their ability to meet those obligations).
-To support this objective, the Trustee has adopted a trigger based de-risking plan, which aims to reduce the risk in the investment strategy by making changes to the Fund's target asset allocation between three main categories (growth assets, income assets and matching assets) as the funding level improves.

-This plan anticipates ultimately reaching an objective of 105% funding level on a "low employer dependency" basis, at which point the funding level could be maintained with a low-risk strategy.
-The Trustees original aim was to reach this objective by the end of 2029.
+To support this objective, the Trustee has set a target of reaching 105% funding level on a "low employer dependency" basis, at which point the funding level could be maintained with a low-risk strategy.
+This target was reached during 2022, and the Trustee will now aim to manage the funding and investment strategy with the aim that the funding level remains at or above the 105% funding level on the low employer dependency basis.